fedora-python/portingguide/source/exceptions.rst

 These exception-related attributes of the ``sys`` module are not thread-safe, and were deprecated since Python 1.5.
-They they have been dropped for Python 3.
+They have been dropped for Python 3.

 The information can be retrieved with a call to :py:func:`~sys.exc_info()`::